 The same ticket can be used in the metro, bus, train and harbour bus.
 Always have your ticket with you in case a conductor wants to see it.
 Travelling without a valid ticket will result in a fine of up to DKK 750.

 Download the app "DOT Mobilbilletter" in App Store and Google Play and pay for your tickets on the go.
 Click "Indstillinger" (settings) followed by "Sprog" (language) to select English version.
 From there you can select the fare you need and enter your credit card details.

 You can easily preorder your Copenhagen Card online and pick it up upon arrival in Copenhagen.
-You can e.g. pick up your Copenhagen Card in Copenhagen Airport and start using it right away on e.g. the Metro to the city center.
+You can e.g. pick up your Copenhagen Card in Copenhagen Airport and start using it right away on e.g. the metro to the city centre.

 In Copenhagen, you can choose between two different versions of the City Pass – the City Pass Small and the City Pass Large.

 The City Pass Small gives you unlimited access to buses, trains, metro and harbour buses in zones 1 - 4, which includes the center of Copenhagen and to and from the airport.

 Meanwhile, the City Pass Large let you travel unlimited in zones 1 – 99, which includes Roskilde, Elsinore and other destinations in Northern Zealand.

 The City Pass is valid for 24, 48, 72, 96 or 120 hours.

 You can buy your City Pass at the ticket vending machine at all stations and including at the airport, or online at www.citypass.dk